DaniAffCH/CrowdSpaceDetector/README.md

    If want to contribute directly by implementing new features or fixing existing issues, you can submit a pull request.

 ## Acknowledgments
-The image semantic segmentation is partially based on [Graph-Based-Image-Segmentation](https://github.com/IamMohitM/Graph-Based-Image-Segmentation)
+The image semantic segmentation is partially based on the paper [Efficient Graph-Based Image Segmentation](https://cs.brown.edu/people/pfelzens/papers/seg-ijcv.pdf) and [its implementation](https://github.com/IamMohitM/Graph-Based-Image-Segmentation)

 ## License